Samuel1337/chatbot/README.md

         response = this.options.dreamCenter;
     } else {

         // if no message was found with these words, it will send out a "sorry" message.
-The content of the message will be picked from a list of random "sorry" lines response = {
+        //The content of the message will be picked from a list of random "sorry" lines response = {
             sender: "bot",
             text: this.randomText()